15 Things a Day by Sagar.

 → Go to one of your closest family members (or anyone who is willing to share this with you) and ask them five things they like, or like doing or having.
 Going to someone else for this one is really optional (although it will help them too), and involve them only if they're 100% willing to do it.
 If not, do it alone.

-→ Once they are done, you tell them five things you like, or like doing or having.
+→ You tell them (or yourself, if doing it alone) five things you like, or like doing or having.

 Note that these are the things you already have in your life.
 Each day, try to come up with a new list.
 If you're reminded of a sixth one, keep it pending for the next day.